 “Efficient and affordable”

-The Loop Plug is one of the best travel international adapters on the list.
+The Epicka is one of the best travel international adapters on the list.
 It’s compact, well-designed, lightweight and functional.
 It will work in more than 150 countries in America, Europe, the United Kingdom, Australia, Asia, the Middle East, Africa, the Caribbean and the Pacific.
 (Check compatibility if you’re traveling to not-common destinations.)
 It’s the perfect companion for work travel, short holidays and backpacking adventures.
-It comes with two helpful USB ports to charge your Smartphone and iPad anywhere.
+It comes with four helpful USB ports to charge your Smartphone and other devices anywhere.

 Keep in mind that this adapter is meant to work with laptops, iPhones, iPads, etc. and might not be suitable for high-power devices like curling irons, hairdryers, etc. The maximum rating is 1400 watts 6.0 Amps 250 V. The USB output is 5 V DC at 2500 mAh maximum.
 Check out your devices before using any travel adapter.